daemonraco/toobasic/docs/routes.md

 	</body>
 </html>
 ```
-When you use route you may end up HTTP-404 errors every where looking for things
+When you use route you may end up having HTTP-404 errors every where looking for
-like:
+things like:

 >http://www.myhost.com/mysite/product/cleaned/204578/site/images/favicon.ico